das-labor/panopticon/doc/internals.rst

 graph, e.g. a graph with nodes representing a sequence of instructions and directed edges for (un)conditional jumps.
 These instruction sequences are basic blocks and contain a list of mnemonics.
-Panopticon models the semantic of each mnemonic using its own language PIL.
-Each mnemonic instance has a sequence of PIL instructions (instr type) implementing it.
+Panopticon models the semantic of each mnemonic using its own language called :ref:`PIL <pil>`.
+Each mnemonic instance has a sequence of PIL instructions (:cpp:class:`instr` type) implementing it.

 Panopticon allows multiple programs per session.
 An example for that would be a C# application that calls functions of a DLL written in C. Such an application